-The following picture thus emerges: In the soliton structure we consider, the left and right part of the majority component are separated by the minority component that acts as the analog of a weak link between two superconductors.
-In such a configuration, an external potential generates a linear increase over time of the phase difference $\Delta \phi_1$ between the right and left ends of the majority component [53], as described by Eq.
-(9).
-The current induced in the majority component by this phase mismatch is of course a periodic function of $\Delta \phi_1$ [see Eq.
-(10) and thus of time.
-The resulting oscillations trigger, by total particle number conservation, similar and opposed oscillations of the minority component, as observed in Fig. 1.
-The immiscibility of the two components makes the structure particularly robust and the interpretation of the soliton as a Josephson junction does not depend on the precise values of the mixture's interaction parameters.
-Thus, although we used the decoupling from the total density dynamics close to the Manakov limit and the mapping to the Landau-Lifshitz equation to treat the problem analytically, we expect oscillations to occur under a constant differential potential gradient even far away from the Manakov limit, as well as for localized spin domains more generally, rather than for solitons specifically.
+The following picture thus emerges.
+The application of a potential gradient induces a current in the condensates, which drags the soliton along with it.
+This current is sinusoidal due to the AC Josephson effect in the majority component, leading to soliton oscillations.
+Evidently, the interpretation of the soliton as a Josephson junction does not depend on the precise values of the immiscible mixture's interaction parameters.
+Thus, although we used the decoupling from the total density dynamics in the Manakov limit and the mapping to the Landau-Lifshitz equation to treat the problem analytically, we expect oscillations to occur under a constant differential potential gradient even far away from the Manakov limit, as well as for localized spin domains more generally, rather than for solitons specifically.
 We have confirmed this by solving Eq.
-(1) numerically for increasing values of g_s (we increase g{12} while keeping g{11} and g{22} constant).
-Examples of the results are shown in Figs. 2(b), 2(c).
+(1) numerically for increasing values of $|g_s|$ (we increase g{12} while keeping g{11} and g{22} constant).
+Examples of the results are shown in Fig. 2(b,c).
 We observe an oscillatory trajectory whose period is inversely proportional to the external potential gradient and does not depend strongly on g_s or δg .
-The particle current remains sinusoidal, with an amplitude decreasing with increasing g_s , consistent with the fact that this corresponds to a greater energy barrier for the current to tunnel through.
+The particle current remains sinusoidal, with an amplitude decreasing with increasing q_s , consistent with the fact that this corresponds to a greater energy barrier for the current to tunnel through.
 While our prediction for the critical current and oscillation amplitude deviate from simulations at higher g_s and δq , the period continues to match, consistently with the fact that the Josephson frequency does not depend on the characteristics of the junction.

 These observations strengthen the proposed Josephson-junction interpretation and reframe the sinusoidal soliton trajectory found in an easy-plane ferromagnet and in a slightly immiscible condensate mixture as a special case of a more general phenomenon.
 In the LLE language, magnetic soliton oscillations in easy-axis ferromagnets are, according to our picture, to be interpreted as manifestations of the spin Josephson effect, with the soliton itself acting as a junction.
-This interpretation is unanticipated from a spintronics perspective, where nondissipative transport is rather expected for an easy-plane ferromagnet [14, 54], but it arises naturally if the phenomenon is realized in an immiscible two-component BEC.
+This interpretation is unanticipated from a spintronics perspective, where non-dissipative transport is rather expected for an easy-plane ferromagnet [14, 53], but it arises naturally if the phenomenon is realized in an immiscible two-component BEC.
 In both the ferromagnet and the binary condensate, phase coherence in the order parameter plays the key role.

 We expect an oscillating current to arise in a binary condensate mixture any time a junction is realized, irrespective of the precise parameter values or profile of the initial state.
-Possible avenues for future research therefore include the effects of the Josephson mechanism under conditions different from the ones considered here, as well as technological applications in atomtronics [55], such as quantum gyroscopes, where the weak link is implemented by our oscillating minority component.
+Possible avenues for future research therefore include the effects of the Josephson mechanism under conditions different from the ones considered here.
+A natural next step would be to examine a coherently coupled mixture, which admits a ferromagnetic phase at large enough g_s .

 We thank A. Kamchatnov and G. Lamporesi for fruitful discussions.
-This work has been funded from Provincia Autonoma di Trento, from the Italian MIUR under the PRIN2017 project CEnTraL (Protocol No. 20172H2SC4).
-A. Roy acknowledges the support of the Science and Engineering Research Board (SERB), Department of Science and Technology, Government of India under the project SRG/2022/000057 and IIT Mandi seed-grant funds under the project IITM/SG/AR/87.
-This work has benefited from Q@TN, the joint lab between University of Trento, FBK-Fondazione Bruno Kessler, INFN-National Institute for Nuclear Physics and CNR-National Research Council.
+This work has been funded from Provincia Autonoma di Trento, from the Italian MIUR under the PRIN2017 project CEnTraL (Protocol Number 20172H2SC4).
+The support of the Science and Engineering Research Board (SERB), Department of Science and Technology, Government of India under the project SRG/2022/000057 is also acknowledged.